geersch/WPD/README.md

 Windows Portable Devices (WDP) API
 ==================================

-Example usage of the Windows Portable Devices (WDP) API in C#.
+A 5-part series tutorial on how to use the Windows Portable Devices (WDP) API in C#.

 You can find more information about the code on my blog.